AlienScientist Homepage

 http://en.wikipedia.org/wiki/Lenz%27s_law

-Wave Equation for Light
+Deriving the Wave Equation for Light: